 Dr. Horace Willson House

 The historic Dr. Horace Willson House is important for its associations with many of Clarksburg, Maryland’s leading citizens during the 19th century.
 Dr. Willson purchased the property in 1821 and expanded the building to a one and a half story dwelling and medical office around 1840.
 Dr. Willson served in both the Maryland House of Delegates and Senate in the 19th century.

-Encore Sustainable Architects serves as the architect on the project, which involved moving, preservation and Alternative Reuse plans for the structure.
-Due to the proximity of the building to the Clarksburg Square Road Extension that will connect to Frederick Road, the house needed to be moved approximately 70 feet to the south to preserve it.
-The original structure, a log cabin, was built in 1797, and the design plans include removing interior ceilings and walls to feature the natural and historic beauty of those logs.
-The finished project will operate as a beer and wine store.
-Construction is nearly complete with a Grand Opening scheduled for Spring 2021.
+Encore Sustainable Architects served as the architect on the project, which involved moving, preservation and alternative reuse plans for the structure.
+Due to the proximity of the building to the Clarksburg Square Road Extension that connected to Frederick Road, the house needed to be moved approximately 70 feet to the south to preserve it.
+The original structure, a log cabin, was built in 1797, and the design plans included removing interior ceilings and walls to feature the natural and historic beauty of those logs.

 Dr. Horace Willson House Project Team